 Our team members include:

-Assistant Professor of Medicine Dr White is the director of the palliative medicine division at Washington University School of Medicine in St. Louis.
+Director, Division of Palliative Medicine; Associate Professor, Internal Medicine, Division of Palliative Medicine; Stokes Family Endowed Chair of Palliative & Supportive Care; VP, Chief Medical Officer, BJC Home Care.
+Dr. White is the director of the Palliative Medicine Division at Washington University School of Medicine in St. Louis.
 He is also the chief medical officer of BJC Home Care and BJC Hospice.
 Dr. White earned his medical degree from the Ohio State College of Medicine and Public Health, where he was a dean’s scholar.
 He trained in internal medicine at Washington University and Barnes-Jewish Hospital, and he completed a fellowship in palliative medicine at the University of Pittsburgh.

 Daniel Paget, MD

-Assistant Professor of Medicine, Clinical Director, Palliative Care Services Dr. Paget is a graduate of University of California, San Francisco School of Medicine.
-He completed his internal medicine residency at Weill Cornell New York Presbyterian Hospital and worked thereafter as an Academic Hospitalist in the Northshore-LIJ hospital system.
-Dr. Paget joined Washington University, St. Louis medical faculty in 2019 after receiving his fellowship training in hospice and palliative care at Barnes-Jewish Hospital.
+Assistant Professor of Medicine; Clinical Director, Palliative Care Services Dr. Paget is a graduate of University of California, San Francisco School of Medicine.
+He completed his internal medicine residency at Weill Cornell New York Presbyterian Hospital and worked as an academic hospitalist in the Northshore-LIJ hospital system.
+Dr. Paget joined the Washington University School of Medicine faculty in 2019 after receiving his fellowship training in hospice and palliative care at Barnes-Jewish Hospital.
 His areas of interest include improving the quality of care for patients at the end of life, with a focus on advanced pain management and doctor-patient communication.

 Shannon Devlin, MD

-Instructor of Medicine, Internal Medicine Dr. Devlin obtained her medical degree in 2015 from St. Louis University School of Medicine.
+Assistant Professor of Medicine Assistant Professor of Medicine; Associate Program Director, Hospice & Palliative Medicine Fellowship.
+Dr. Devlin obtained her medical degree in 2015 from Saint Louis University School of Medicine.
 She completed her internship and residency in internal medicine at the University of California San Diego (UCSD).
 Following a year as a chief medical resident, she completed her geriatrics fellowship at UCSD in 2020 and her hospice and palliative medicine fellowship at the University of Utah in 2021.
-Her clinical interests include medical education, patient advocacy, and the intersection of geriatric medicine and palliative medicine, especially relating to frailty, dementia, and multimorbidity.
+Her clinical interests include medical education, patient advocacy, and the intersection of geriatric medicine and palliative medicine, especially relating to frailty, dementia and multimorbidity.

 Elyse Everett, MD

-Instructor of Medicine, Palliative Medicine Dr. Everett obtained her medical degree from Washington University in St. Louis in 2015 and her Master of Occupational Therapy from the University of Pittsburgh in 2011.
+Assistant Professor of Medicine Dr. Everett obtained her medical degree from Washington University School of Medicine in St. Louis in 2015 and her Master of Occupational Therapy from the University of Pittsburgh in 2011.
 She completed her residency in adult neurology in 2019 at Washington University.
 She is interested in the intersection between neurology and palliative care, especially the palliative care needs of patients with chronic neurodegenerative conditions, including ALS and Parkinson’s disease.
 Dr. Everett has recently established an outpatient neuro-palliative care clinic.

 Katie O’Brien, MD